Rittenhouse: ‘I didn’t do anything wrong. I defended myself’

 “I didn’t intend to kill them, I intended to stop the people who were attacking me,” Rittenhouse said.

-During Rittenhouse’s testimony, Judge Bruce Schroeder lashed out at prosecutor Thomas Binger for questioning Rittenhouse about whether it was appropriate to use deadly force to protect property.
-The judge heatedly accused Binger of improperly trying to introduce testimony that he had earlier said he was inclined to prohibit.
+During Rittenhouse’s testimony, the judge sent the jury out of the room and berated the prosecutor for questioning the defendant about whether he was using deadly force to protect property.

-Rittenhouse attorney Mark Richards suggested Binger might be attempting to provoke a mistrial with his line of questioning.
+Judge Bruce Schroeder heatedly accused lead prosecutor Thomas Binger of improperly trying to introduce testimony that he had earlier said he was inclined to prohibit.
+The judge accused Binger of attempting to provoke a mistrial.

 The case against Rittenhouse has divided Americans over whether he was a patriot taking a stand against lawlessness or a vigilante.